-The customer applies for ALTCS in March 2015.
-He learns that the home he gave to his son in June 2012 without receiving compensation will result in a transfer penalty period of 19 months and 2 days.
+The customer applies for ALTCS in March.
+He learns that the home he gave to his son three years ago without receiving compensation will result in a transfer penalty period of 19 months and 2 days.

-He is approved for ALTCS Acute beginning 03/01/2015.
-To allow his father to qualify for long-term care services, the son transfers the property back to the customer in June 2015.
-The penalty period ends on 05/31/2015, the last day of the month before the property was returned.
+He is approved for ALTCS Acute beginning March 1.
+To allow his father to qualify for long-term care services, the son transfers the property back to the customer in June.
+The penalty period ends on May 31, the last day of the month before the property was returned.